Spectacled bear: Other suggested conservation strategies

-Spectacled bear in Ecuador
+Ecuador

 Spectacled bears in Ecuador live in approximately 50000 km2 of paramo and cloud forest habitats.
 About one-third of this area is part of the National System of Protected Areas and the remaining 67% is located on unprotected, undeveloped areas that have suffered a substantial reduction of approximately 40% from its original distribution.

-Due to this land-use conversion to agricultural uses, important amounts of the spectacled bear habitat have been lost, which has fragmented their territory and isolated populations to small areas that might result in extirpations in the long term.
+Due to this land-use conversion to agricultural uses, important amounts of the spectacled bear habitat have been lost.
+This has fragmented their territory and isolated populations to small areas that might result in extirpations in the long term.
 Therefore, the distribution of the species in the country is set in numerous habitat patches, from which many are small.